 - Meta Description tag replicated across multiple pages

-- Title Tag has no meaning to the content within the page
+- Title Tag has no meaning (is not relevant) to the content within the page

 - Meta Description tag does not accurately represent the content within the page

-- Multiple pages within the site have the same content
+- Multiple pages within the site have the same (or similar) duplicate content

 - Multiple pages have minimal content within them to be considered unique